-That change in understanding is also leading to the development of new types of products that do not rely on using specific bacteria strains to try and change the gut population, said McIver.
+That understanding is also leading to the development of new types of products that do not rely on using specific bacteria strains to try and change the gut population, said McIver.

-“If you look at what they’re actually producing then you can make bigger changes to disease states or health states just by using these components that they’re producing, rather than doing small population shifts with live cultures,” she added.
+“If you look at what they’re actually producing, then you can make bigger changes to disease states or health states just by using these components they’re producing, rather than doing small population shifts with live cultures,” she added.

-That understanding also may have relevance to how pathogenic bacteria spread, she said.
-“There are big disease shifts that occur through disruptions of that microbiome,” she added.
+Those insights may also have relevance to how pathogenic bacteria spread, she said.
+“There are big disease shifts that occur through disruptions of that microbiome."

 “What we’ll be looking at with these next-generation products is really understanding how the microbiome influences disease states in animals,” she said.

-Some of the work MicroSintesis is doing with products for poultry is already looking at how to improve total flock health and shift disease states, she said.
+MicroSintesis is already looking at how to improve total flock health and shift disease states, she said.

-In a study looking at the use of diets supplemented with varying levels of the fermented, metabolite product 144 piglets were given the additive for 7 days prior to a disease challenge.
+In a study looking at the use of diets supplemented with varying levels of the fermented, metabolite product, 144 piglets were given the additive for seven days prior to a disease challenge.
 Piglets receiving the bioactive less likely to show symptoms of the illness and, following the challenge, shed less infection in fecal material.